 - 1. Understand the evolution of computers, processors, and its applications - 2.
 Explain the various software and hardware parts of a microprocessors and computer - 3.
-Understand the architectures of 8085 microprocessor and 8051 microcontroller system - 4.
-Analyze the programming model of 8085 Microprocessor & 8051 microcontroller development environment. - 5.
+Understand the architectures of 8085,8086 microprocessors and 8051 microcontroller system - 4.
+Analyze the programming model of 8085,8086 Microprocessors & 8051microcontroller development environment. - 5.
 Implement the techniques of interfacing memories, various I/O devices, sensors and actuators with microprocessor and microcontrollers - 6.
 Design and develop various microprocessor/microcontroller-based systems for the real-life problems